 Millions of people suffer from dry eye, an uncomfortable chronic condition that can progress over time.
 Dry eye is primarily a part of the aging process (especially common in menopausal women); although it can also be caused by taking certain medications or living in a dry, dusty or windy climate.
 Nearly half of all adults regularly suffer from dry eye symptoms, which include persistent dryness, itching, burning, redness, discharge and a feeling of a foreign body in the eye.

-Dr. Sandra Belmont of Belmont Eye Center is one of the first ophthalmologists to offer a revolutionary treatment option for evaporative dry eye: the LipiFlow Thermal Pulsation system.
+Dr. Sandra Belmont is one of the first ophthalmologists in New York City to offer a revolutionary evaporative dry eye treatment: the LipiFlow Thermal Pulsation System.
 LipiFlow is typically suggested when over-the-counter or prescription eye drops fail to provide relief from dry eye symptoms.

 This safe, effective technology has helped thousands of people enjoy relief from irritated dry eyes.

 To understand dry eye syndrome, it is critical to understand how tears keep the eyes healthy and nourished.

 The eyes are coated with a layer of tears, which provide much-needed moisture and lubrication and wash out particles of dust from the eye.
 Special eyelid glands called the meibomian glands produce oils (a.k.a., lipids) that keep the tears from evaporating too quickly.

 Someone with dry eye syndrome does not produce enough tears, or their tears evaporate too quickly to sufficiently nourish the eyes.
 Failure to produce enough tears is known as aqueous tear deficient dry eye.
 Failure to slow the evaporation of tears and keep tears stable is known as evaporative dry eye.

 Someone with evaporative dry eye has problematic meibomian glands; either the glands have become blocked due to disease or they are otherwise dysfunctional.